Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 After arriving back in northern India from Nepal I got on a train heading for Delhi.
 I struck up some lively conversation with others in my compartment.
 One I remember was an American hippy.
 ‘I’m studying ancient Hindu texts’, he said.
 ‘This is it’s classical guide to a virtuous and gracious living,’he declared, pulling out his copy of the ‘Kama Sutra’ from his rucksack.
 With all the other passengers in the compartment sharing the insight of this illustrated version, I’m sure it ended up putting them in an awkward position.

 I ended up putting another fellow passenger, a misty-eyed Raj romantic in an equally awkward position.
-I engaged in converstion with this brolly bearing anglophile, dressed most impractically for this hot, humid environment in a woollen three piece and pointy beige shoes.
+I engaged in converstion with this brolly bearing anglophile, dressed most impractically for this hot, humid environment in a worsted woollen three piece suit and pointy beige shoes.
 He never loosened the buttons of his coat even when mercury crossed the thermometer’s 110F mark.

 As well there was the passenger with a strong sense of Gandhian attachment.
 Unsurprisingly he was wearing a white Nehru jacket with it’s short stand-up collar.